jmcmeen/observa/README.md

 curl "http://localhost:3001/v_health"
 ```

-Returns the last import status, hours since last import, row counts, and any error message.
+Returns the status of the last finished import (completed or failed), hours since last import, row counts, and any error message.
+In-progress imports are excluded.
 This can be polled by monitoring tools without requiring Grafana access.

 ## REST API